-The concentration or measure of a water quality characteristic that, based on current knowledge, does not result in any significant risk to the health of the consumer over a lifetime of consumption (NHMRC & NRMMC 2011).

-Hydrocarbons A class of compounds containing only hydrogen and carbon, such as methane, ethylene, acetylene and benzene.
+The concentration or measure of a water quality characteristic that, based on current knowledge, does not result in any significant risk to the health of the consumer over a lifetime of as methane, ethylene, acetylene and benzene.
 Fossil fuels such as oil, petroleum and natural gas all contain hydrocarbons.

+Hydrocarbons A class of compounds containing only hydrogen and carbon, such aquifers, groundwater flow and groundwater quality.